 Introduction:

 Birds belong to the class Aves, and are among the most ecologically important and visually diverse organisms on Earth.
 There are approximately 10,000 species of birds spread across nearly every habitat on Earth (Birdlife International, 2021).
-This ubiquity therefore demands different adaptations which have lead to structural and functional diversity among this class of organisms (Gill 2007).
+This ubiquity therefore demands different adaptations which have lead to structural and functional diversity among this class of organisms (Gill, 2007).
 Thus birds’ morphological structures such as bills, feet, wings, and feathers are functionally modified to enable them survive in diverse habitats, and to feed on a range of food resources.
 In the light of the above, birds use land, water, aerial space and extremes of hot and cold climatic regions of the world.

 Their highly elevated metabolic rates, and specialized feeding mechanisms have enabled them to occupy distinct ecological niches.
 However, due to increased human anthropogenic impacts, over the past few decades, bird species populations in almost all parts of the globe are now undergoing declines in their populations along with range contractions in many species (Rosenberg et al., 2019).
 According to the International Union for Conservation of Nature (IUCN), about 13% of all species of birds are currently facing the threat of extinction.
 This threat has been majorly attributed to habitat destruction, climate change, invasive species, and environmental pollution (IUCN, 2021).